 Building the Future

-We are excited to announce that the library is planning a renovation.
 We are committed to ensuring the library remains a popular destination and a lovely gathering space.
 To that end, we continually examine how the building can best support library services, and we have saved money for the past decade to pay for renovations.

 The library building is the backbone of what we do and it also provides a lovely space for our residents.
 It is important that the building be updated to look and feel modern and to stay relevant to our community.
 When we did our last renovation in 2010, we renovated the library to meet the needs of our community at that time.
 As we know, times change quickly!
 With this in mind, we asked for your feedback.
 In 2017 and 2019, we held focus groups and sent out community surveys.
 While residents continue to use the library in traditional ways, we also heard that you want more space for programming, studying, and gathering, plus more emphasis on technology.
 We have been working with Product Architecture and Design to develop a plan that meets the community interests, providing more, exciting public spaces for everyone!